Jackson accounts for 5 TDs, Ravens hold off Patriots 37-26

 FOXBOROUGH, Mass.
+(AP) — Lamar Jackson has spent his career doing things nobody in the NFL has ever done.

+The Ravens quarterback added another outstanding performance with his arm and his legs on Sunday.

-(WPRI) — Lamar Jackson threw four touchdown passes and ran for another score to help the Baltimore Ravens hold off the New England Patriots 37-26 on Sunday.
+Jackson threw four touchdown passes and ran for another score to help Baltimore (2-1) hold off the New England Patriots 37-26.
+He became the first player in the Super Bowl era with three or more passing touchdowns and 100-plus rushing yards in consecutive games.

-New England’s Mac Jones suffered a leg injury with less than two minutes to play, hopping off the field and heading straight to the locker room.
-He completed 22 of 32 passes for 321 yards but threw three interceptions.
+The Patriots, meanwhile, lost quarterback Mac Jones late in the game to a leg injury that appears serious.

+A week after Jackson’s four-touchdown performance wasn’t enough to stop a furious late charge by Miami, this time he got help from his defense, which forced turnovers on three straight fourth-quarter drives by the Patriots (1-2).

+Baltimore led 14-13 at halftime, and Jackson said his mindset was to keep the pressure on.

+“We’ve got to score, too,” he said.
+“Last week when Miami started scoring and they went on that run I think we put up three points.
+I wasn’t having it.
+None of us on offense was having that this game.”

-Justin Tucker kicked a 56-yard field goal, the 50th of his career from 50 yards or more, as Baltimore claimed its first regular-season victory at New England in seven tries.
+Justin Tucker added a 56-yard field goal, the 50th of his career from 50 yards or more, as the Ravens won at New England in the regular season for the first time in seven tries.

+The Patriots suddenly have questions at quarterback after Jones was hurt with less than two minutes to play.
+He hopped off the field and headed straight to the locker room, grimacing in pain as two members of the training staff helped him.

+Jones completed 22 of 32 passes for 321 yards but threw three interceptions.
+Coach Bill Belichick provided no detail about the injury.

 DeVante Parker had five catches for 156 yards for New England.

-The Patriots had four turnovers on the day — Jones’ three picks and a late fumble by Nelson Agholor.
+Jones had three of the Patriots’ four turnovers on the day.
+The other was a late fumble by Nelson Agholor.

-Trailing by a point at halftime, Jones came out firing in the third quarter.
-He completed a 36-yard pass to Parker to get into Ravens territory and followed it up with a 25-yard strike to Parker that put the ball on the 2.

-The 7-play, 75-yard drive ended with Damien Harris’ 2-yard TD run that put the Patriots in front 20-14.

-Following a quick punt by the Patriots, Jackson got free for a 38-yard run to get the ball back into the red zone.
-He then connected with Devin Duvernay from 4 yards out for another TD.

-The Ravens got the ball right back after Jones’ pass intended for Parker was picked off by linebacker Josh Bynes.
-Baltimore moved the ball only 5 yards, but it was enough for Tucker’s long field goal, which increased the lead to 31-20.
+“You’re not going to win turning the ball over the fourth quarter,” Belichick said.

-The Patriots were successful on a fourth-and-1 from the 17 to help set up a 1-yard TD run by Rhamondre Stevenson.
-It trimmed the gap to 31-26 after 2-point conversion try was unsuccessful.
+The Patriots trimmed the gap to 31-26 on a 1-yard TD run by Rhamondre Stevenson, but failed on a 2-point conversion try.

-New England got the ball back Rashod Bateman caught a 24-yard pass, then fumbled.
-Jabril Peppers recovered.
+New England got the ball back when Rashod Bateman caught a 24-yard pass, then fumbled.

 The Patriots took it down to the Ravens 10, but Jones’ pass into the end zone overshot Parker and was intercepted by Marlon Humphrey.

-A quick three-and-out and short punt by Baltimore gave the Patriots the ball back.
-But a 30-yard pass from Jones to Agholor ended with strip from behind by Kyle Hamilton and recovery by Marcus Peters along the sideline with 5:45 left.
+A quick three-and-out gave the Patriots the ball back.
+But a 30-yard pass from Jones to Agholor ended with strip from behind by Kyle Hamilton and recovery by Marcus Peters along the sideline.

-The Ravens capitalized, marching 73 yards over the next 2:35 to take a 37-26 lead on Jackson’s 9-yard TD run.
+The Ravens capitalized, marching 73 yards to take a 37-26 lead on Jackson’s 9-yard TD run.

-Baltimore’s offense was effective despite having to go deep into its depth chart because of injuries.
+Baltimore’s offense was effective despite having to go deep into its roster because of injuries.

 Left tackle Ronnie Stanley remained inactive as he continues to work his way back from the ankle issue that kept him sidelined for most of last season.

-The Ravens then lost Patrick Mekari on their first series to a left ankle issue, forcing them to go with fourth-stringer Daniel Faalele to protect Jackson’s blind side.
+The Ravens then lost tackle Patrick Mekari on their first series to a left ankle injury, forcing them to go with fourth-stringer Daniel Faalele to protect Jackson’s blind side.

-The Patriots took advantage, sacking Jackson four times in the first half – three by Deatrich Wise.
+The Patriots sacked Jackson four times in the first half — three by Deatrich Wise.
 Jackson was also intercepted early in the second quarter by Jonathan Jones, which New England turned into points when Jones scored on a 3-yard run.

+“One sack happened.
+And then after that (Faalele) started dominating, just like in college,” Jackson said.
+“They were all dialed in.”

 KICKING IT